abhiSyncd/Java-Threads-Step-By-Step/5-c-Starvation/readMe.md

 ## 1 - Problem :

      Deadlock and Starvation both are the conditions where the processes requesting for a resource has been delayed for a long|Indefinite time.

-     - Deadlock   : No Threads proceeds for execution, and each waits for shared-resources that have been acquired by the other Threads.
+     - Deadlock :
+       No Threads proceeds for execution and
+       each waits for shared-resources that have been acquired by the other Threads.

      - Starvation
         Starvation occurs in priority scheduling algorithm.